opconWizard/opcon-docs/docs/utilities/SMA-Dynamic-Data-Input/jobdata-Platform-specific-Elements.md

 - **EM field label**: Step name
-- **Valid Values**: Each name may contain alphabetic, national, and numeric characters; however, a name cannot be more than eight characters in length and a name\'s first character cannot be numeric.
+- **Valid Values**: Each name may contain alphabetic, national, and numeric characters; however, a name cannot be more than eight characters in length and a name's first character cannot be numeric.
   - There can be one or two names up to eight characters each, separated by a dot (.).
 The has to be between 1 and 17